Creating Powerful Habits

 One also needs to understand that in order to change a habit, it is wiser to identify a new habit and replace it with the old habit.
 I was a chain smoker and I realized that I need to quit smoking.
 I have quit smoking before and so I know myself what it takes for me to come back.
 Earlier, I quit smoking multiple times and haven't replaced my old habit with any new habit.
 So, I have always started back smoking and found solace in it.

 Find a new habit that you want to inculcate.
 In my case, I chose to hit the gym and start my workout routine which was long pending.
 I was a college weight lifter and an athlete who did 100 meters and 200 meters sprint.
 In order to start my work out and sustain, I need to quit smoking.

 On my previous blog on anxiety, I have discussed why it is necessary to focus on what you want as an outcome.
 So, I used my workout routine to push me to stop smoking.
 You may think that I talk like quitting is an easier task.
 I coach myself on things that I usually want to experiment, and I help people with what I have learned myself.
 It always helps in my coaching.
 It isn’t easy by looking at the surface level, but it will be easy if you do it the right way.

 Finding and deciding how to stop bad habits addictions

 - Ask yourself on what are the things that are associated with my addiction or the habit and list them down.
 For a smoker, the association of smoking could be temporary elimination of stress and maybe showing off or could be the feel-good factor because of the pleasurable sensations.
 Note down the association related to pleasure.

 - Ask yourself again on the associations to the quitting of the habit.
-For a smoker, quitting could be associated with the pain of not having a smoke or the pain of not getting the pleasurable feeling.
+For a smoker, quitting could be associated with the pain of not having a smoke or the pain of not getting a pleasurable feeling.
 Note down the associations related to the pain.